 - Each day your nurse will work with you to plan your day.
-You most likely will be discharged after your morning therapies. - Continue with pain management. - Continue with physical therapy two times a day, including bending the knee: Increase walking distance. - Continue stair training as necessary. - Continue with occupational therapy, if needed. - Final preparation for discharge begins your nurse will discuss your incision/wound care, medications and review any specific instructions from your physician. - Discharge planning all post-discharge care arrangements will be performed and needed equipment will be delivered to your room or home.
+You most likely will be discharged after your morning therapies - Continue with pain management - Continue with physical therapy two times a day: - Increase walking distance - Begin stair training if necessary.
+Occurs if not performed on day one or if more practice is needed - Continue with occupational therapy, if needed - Final preparation for discharge begins your nurse will discuss your incision/wound care, medications and review any specific instructions from your physician - Discharge planning all post-discharge care arrangements will be performed, and needed equipment will be delivered to your room or home